 Best stylish solar post light

-This stylish solar post light is made from extremely tough high-sheen acrylic plastic and casts a warm white beam of light.
+This stylish solar post light is made from extremely tough, high-sheen acrylic plastic and casts a warm white beam of light.
 Standing at 60cm tall (8cm diameter) it looks super-smart set into a patio or nestled among plants.
-Rated IP55, it’s weather resistant and is fitted with a long-lasting LiFePO4 battery, providing up to 10 hours of light when fully charged.
-Stake or screw in place and position the wired solar panel within 3m.

 Pros

-• Up to 10 hours of light from a full charge.
+- Up to 10 hours of light from a full charge

 Cons

-• Requires setting up the solar panel and light separately.
+- Requires setting up the solar panel and light separately

-Best chic pendant
+Best chic solar pendant

 With built-in solar cells cased in white frosted glass, this uber-smart LED pendant oozes understated elegance.
+Those built-in cells mean this is a cable-free solution, making it even more attractive to anyone who dislikes trailing wires.

 Great for lighting an outdoor lounge or dining area, when fully charged it provides light for up to 20 hours.
 A built-in sensor activates the lamp when light levels fall or alternatively use the on/off switch to conserve power.

 Pros

-• Provides up to 20 hours of light when fully charged.
+- Provides up to 20 hours of light when fully charged

-• Integrated solar panel for cable-free lighting.
+- Integrated solar panel for cable-free lighting

 Cons

-• Needs to be placed in full sunshine for charging
+- Needs to be placed in full sunshine for charging

 Best solar spotlight

 This robust spotlight with auto sensor has a large solar panel and swivelling head to highlight garden features with precision.
-The powder-coated aluminium housing is extremely weatherproof at IP65 rated and can be screwed or spiked into the ground.
+Alternatively, this could be focussed on an area for security reasons, such as a garden gate or shed.

 Pros

-• Equipped with a sensor for automatic activation at dusk
+- Equipped with a sensor for automatic activation at dusk

-• Adjustable light cone for targeted illumination
+- Adjustable light cone for targeted illumination

 Cons